 After Bardouville, the route stays just a few metres from the river all the way into Rouen, on traffic-free paths most of the way.

 Rouen (135km) Rouen needs no introduction.
-The capital of Normandy, it boasts cathedral – as painted by Monet – castle, art galleries and museums.
+The capital of Normandy, it boasts a cathedral – as painted by Monet – and a castle, art galleries and museums.
 But the main appeal is its medieval streets, with some 2000 half-timbered houses, many beautifully restored.
 If at all possible, plan your trip to include an overnight stay here: hotels are plentiful, though the main campsite is out of town.

 The exit from Rouen is delightful, along the tree-lined old towpath.
 Suburban Saint Étienne du Rouvray and Oissel are less compelling, but worth it for the fabulous Route des Roches, the valley road in the shadow of some truly dramatic cliffs.
 The industrial town of Elbeuf has some fine buildings akin to Rouen’s if you venture into the town centre, but for our money the real charmer is little Criquebeuf sur Seine, a strung-out village delightfully preserved and unspoilt by traffic.
 There’s riverside camping at Pont de l’Arche.